dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ####III.B.2 Importance of RawProtocols in Context of Total Sorting

-While working with MRJob, it is critical to understand that MRJob is an abstraction layer above hadoop streaming, and does not extend or modify hadoop streaming's normal behaviors.
-Hadoop streaming works through unix piping, and uses stdout and stderr as communication channels.
-In unix environments, the protocol of data transfer is text streams – mappers, reducers and hadoop libraries exchange data through text.
+While working with MRJob, it is critical to understand that MRJob is an abstraction layer above Hadoop Streaming, and does not extend or modify Hadoop Streaming's normal behaviors.
+Hadoop streaming works through Unix piping, and uses stdout and stderr as communication channels.
+In Unix environments, the protocol of data transfer is text streams – mappers, reducers and Hadoop libraries exchange data through text.

-Therefore, data structures common in programming languages (eg. dictionary in python) have to be serialized to text for hadoop streaming to understand and consume.
-The implication of this on total sorting is this: since hadoop only sees text, custom data structures (as keys) will be sorted as strings in their serialized forms.
+Therefore, data structures common in programming languages (e.g. dictionary in Python) have to be serialized to text for Hadoop Streaming to understand and consume.
+The implication of this on total sorting is this: since Hadoop only sees text, custom data structures (as keys) will be sorted as strings in their serialized forms.

-MRJob abstracts away the data serialization and deserialization process by the concept of protocols.
+MRJob abstracts away the data serialization and deserialization processes by the concept of protocols.
 For instance, JSONProtocol is capable of serializing complex data structures, and is used by default as INTERNAL_PROTOCOL.
 This frees the user from messy string manipulation and processing, but it does come with a cost.

-One example is python tuples:
+One example is Python tuples:

 ```
 # mapper